Proposal submission is now closed.

 Symposia vs. Minisymposia

-You are required to submit your proposal under one of SfN’s general themes, available in the proposal form.
-For content, successful topics summarize advances or present conflicting views in rapidly developing areas and communicate an overall view to the membership.
-Unless recent, exciting developments have occurred, topics appearing within the past two years are less favorably considered.
+Submitters are required to submit proposals under one of SfN’s primary themes listed in the proposal form.
+Successful topics summarize advances or present conflicting views in rapidly developing areas and communicate an overall view to the membership.
+Unless recent or exciting developments have occurred, topics appearing within the past two years are less favorably considered.
 On the other hand, the principal argument in favor of a topic should not be that it has not been represented for many years.
 A [mini]symposium should not be used simply as a vehicle for one new or remarkable advance, padded out by two or three relatively pedestrian presentations.
 Nor should three or four possibly exciting pieces of work be arbitrarily lumped together with no clear relationship between them.

+The person submitting the proposal must be an active member of SfN.
 The proposer must be prepared to provide a conflict of interest (COI) disclosure for each speaker.
 An example of a COI is a financial relationship to a product or device from a commercial interest associated with the topic on which one is speaking.
 A commercial interest is defined as any entity producing, marketing, re-selling, or distributing health care goods or services consumed by, or used on, patients.
 Relationships with governmental agencies (e.g., NIH), nonprofits, or universities do not have to be disclosed.
+An example of the COI form that is required from each participant is available via PDF.

-It is required that you name in your proposal a chair (perhaps yourself) who has agreed to be responsible for the event and four speakers (six for a minisymposium).
+It is required that the proposer name a chair who has agreed to be responsible for the event and four speakers (six for a minisymposium).
 The chair must be a member of SfN.
 Speakers may be SfN members or nonmembers.
-The chair’s responsibility includes entering submission requirements for the entire session, and for making sure that all speakers have returned necessary logistical and programming information (i.e., disclosure forms, audiovisual needs) to SfN.
-You have the option of listing a co-chair, if desired.
+The chair’s responsibility includes entering submission requirements for the entire session and for making sure that all speakers have returned necessary logistical and programming information (i.e., disclosure forms, audiovisual needs) to SfN.
+Submitters have the option of listing a co-chair, if desired.
 During the submission and review process, the proposer (if different from the chair) will be the primary contact.
 After acceptance into the annual meeting program, the chair becomes the primary contact and, furthermore, is responsible for relaying any and all important information to and from the other speakers.

 If the chair or co-chair will give more than brief introductory remarks or moderate questions, he or she must also be listed as a speaker.
 Each participant should be familiar with the overall objectives of the [mini]symposium and of the material likely to be covered by the other speakers.